Record-breaking athlete, feminist & dreamer.

 This was to be was my new reality, and I was completely unprepared.
 Who wouldn't be?

 Diagnosed with a rare condition called Acute Compartment Syndrome, the surgeons saved my right leg with just 30 minutes to spare.
-Having been a ballerina, a rower and a self-confessed gym rat, physical movement was so much a part of my life.
+Having been a ballerina, a rower and a self-confessed gym rat, physical movement was a huge part of my life.

 Up until this point, I had thrived on order and predicability, so the thought of facing the unknown was absolutely devastating and scary.
 I was given a dire prognosis of a 1% chance of walking unassisted.
 In other words, basically zero functionality.

 I could have gone down a really deep dark hole, and there were some bad times for sure, but something inside of me decided this prediction was unacceptable.
 I didn't know how or when, but I was determined to prove all the doctors wrong.
 I was resolved to take back control of my life.

 Physical therapy was my new full-time job, but after two years of hard work, I was still severely disabled.
 I walked with a limp, and my right foot only worked with the aid of a specially-made orthotic that fit in my sneakers and hid under my pants.
 High heels were a distant memory, and honestly, I did not care.

 Despite having horrific scars on my leg, I began to crave a freedom of movement so much that I was willing to show up in a swimsuit at a local pool.
 Weightless in the water, I moved across the pool just like everyone else.
 Incompetent as I may have been (I didn't grow up swimming), I no longer felt disabled and I could finally move.